IanFinlayson/exploring-cs/chapter01.md

 Sofia used this trick again with her second guess.
 When she knew the number was between 1 and 49, she guessed right in the middle, which gave her 25.
-To get this \"middle value\", we can just add the numbers and divide by 2.
+To get this "middle value", we can just add the numbers and divide by 2.
 She kept on doing this until she hit on the right number.
 This algorithm can be given like this: